Firefly Workshop FAQ

 What to Bring:

-Informal outdoor clothing for both wet and dry weather.
+- Informal outdoor clothing for both wet and dry weather.
+Having pants for night time walking is probably a good idea.

-Your own first aid kit appropriate to your needs.
+- A first aid kit appropriate to your personal needs.

 Let’s Stay Connected!